LV284NET/.Net/EasyTravelWeb/EasyTravelWeb.md

 ##### Summary

-Initializes instance of the UserDataValidator class
+Initializes instance of the RegisterBindingModelValidator class

 ##### Parameters